apsocarras/alaska-etl/README.md

 │   │   ├── nws_updates
 │   │   ├── uscrn_updates
 │   │   ├── sources.yaml   # URLs to data sources
-|   |   └── bq-config.yaml # Name of your BQ project and dataset
+|   |   └── bq-config.yaml # Name of your BQ project
 │   └── docker-compose.yaml
 ├── img
+├── .gitignore
+├── requirements.txt
 └── README.md
 ```
 `./notebooks/uscrn_scrape.ipynb` &nbsp;- &nbsp; Explains and contains code to scrape, transform, and upload the main USCRN data as well as supplemental data on column headers and descriptions.